 - Were your early caregivers unreliable?

-Attachment style is malleable, she said.
-Later experiences and circumstances can influence your style.
+Attachment style is malleable, and later experiences or circumstances can influence your style.
 For instance, a skilled therapist can help you build self-esteem and work through your concerns.

-Have interests outside your relationship, Morelli said.
+Have interests outside your relationship.
 Talk to a friend about your jealous feelings, "but don't do this to the exclusion of talking to your partner."

-"When we name the jealousy, it loses its power, because we are no longer letting it shame us," Hibbert said.
-Acknowledging that you're jealous opens the door to learning.
+"When we name the jealousy, it loses its power because we are no longer letting it shame us," Hibbert explains.
+Acknowledging you are jealous opens the door to learning.

-We can use feelings of jealousy as inspiration to grow, said Hibbert, also author of the book This is How We Grow.
-For instance, you realize that the reason you get jealous every time your friend plays her guitar is because that’s also something you’d like to do.
-Rather than wallowing in that jealousy, you sign up for guitar lessons, she said.
+We can use feelings of jealousy as inspiration to grow, says Hibbert, also author of the book This is How We Grow.
+For example, you realize the reason you get jealous every time your friend plays her guitar is because it's something you would also like to do.
+Rather than wallowing in that jealousy, sign up for guitar lessons.

-Tell yourself that you don't need this emotion in your life, and you're relinquishing it, Hibbert said.
-Then "breathe deeply, and imagine it flowing through you like the wind.
-Repeat as often as it takes to truly let it go."
-Keep reading...
+Tell yourself that you don't need this emotion in your life and you're relinquishing it.
+Then, "breathe deeply, and imagine it flowing through you like the wind.
+Repeat as often as it takes to truly let it go," suggests Hibbert.